renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/installation/bitbucket.md

 Note that comments on a PR are not supported in Bitbucket Pipeline.

-## Run using KhulnaSoft-hosted Bitbucket app 💎
+## Run using KhulnaSoftAI-hosted Bitbucket app 💎

-Please contact visit [PR-Action pro](https://www.khulnasoft.com/pricing/) if you're interested in a hosted BitBucket app solution that provides full functionality including PR reviews and comment handling.
-It's based on the [bitbucket_app.py](https://github.com/Khulnasoft/pr-action/blob/main/pr_action/git_providers/bitbucket_provider.py) implementation.
+Please contact visit [PR-Insight pro](https://www.khulnasoft.com/pricing/) if you're interested in a hosted BitBucket app solution that provides full functionality including PR reviews and comment handling.
+It's based on the [bitbucket_app.py](https://github.com/KhulnaSoft/pr-insight/blob/main/pr_insight/git_providers/bitbucket_provider.py) implementation.

 ## Bitbucket Server and Data Center